Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     presentations of these two formats using
     common media fragments such as based on [[!ISOBMFF]]
     and [[!MPEGCMAF]] formats.
 In this
-    profile naming is important to enable direct
+    interface naming is important to enable direct
     processing and storage of the presentation.

     We present these two interfaces separately.